tomjoht/tomjoht.github.io/_posts/2023/04/2023-04-27-docusaurus-lens-docs-as-code-tables.md

 ## Docusaurus

-Someone wrote to me last week to say that, after an extensive search for doc platforms, they settled on Docusaurus and are very pleased with it.
+Someone wrote to me last week to say that, after an extensive search for doc platforms, they settled on Docusaurus and were very pleased with it.
 I frequently hear similar feedback about this platform, yet not many people know about Docusaurus, so I thought I’d feature it here.

 Docusaurus, developed by Meta's Open Source Community, is a static-site generator powered by React.
 It helps you create interactive, single-page-like applications with fast client-side navigation.
-Docusaurus has more than 44k stars and hundreds of contributors on GitHub, and is used for documentation, wikis, blogs, and custom pages.
+Docusaurus has more than 44k stars and hundreds of contributors on GitHub, and is used primarily for documentation sites.
 If you want to use the React framework and are building a documentation site, Docusaurus is worth considering.
 For an intro to Docusaurus, see the [Introduction](https://docusaurus.io/docs) in their docs.

 For an excellent post comparing Docusaurus with Gatsby and Hugo, see [Docusaurus vs Gatsby vs Hugo](https://wtjungle.com/blog/docusaurus-gatsby-hugo/) by David Simão.
 For a counterargument against Docusaurus in favor of Hugo, see [Moving from Docusaurus to Hugo](https://ricard.dev/moving-from-docusaurus-to-hugo/) by Richard Torres.